Northern Spain Road Trip: Sights & Map

 Northern Spain map and route: From Bilbao to Bordeaux at a glance

-The classic Northern Spain map follows the Atlantic coast from west to east: starting point Bilbao (or further west, Asturias), then along the Cantabrian and Basque coasts via Zumaia, San Sebastián, the French border, Biarritz, Bayonne and finally after Bordeaux.
-Total distance: approximately 450 km, which can be covered in 7, 10 or 14 days.
+The classic northern Spain route follows the Atlantic coast from west to east: starting in Bilbao (or further west in Asturias), then along the Cantabrian and Basque coasts via Zumaia, San Sebastián, the French border, Biarritz, Bayonne, and finally to Bordeaux.
+Total distance: approximately 450 km, which can be covered in 7, 10, or 14 days.

-To follow the northern Spain route on Google Maps It works without any problems, however, for the most scenic sections you should take the coastal roads instead of the motorway.
-The motorway AP-8 It is subject to a toll (around €25 Bilbao → France), the parallel N-634 It's free, much more scenic, and takes you to every coastal town and fishing village.
-Expect double the travel time on coastal roads – but that's exactly why you're doing a road trip.
+Following the northern Spain route on Google Maps is straightforward, however, for the most scenic sections, you should take the coastal roads instead of the motorway.
+The AP-8 motorway is a toll road (around €25 from Bilbao to France), while the parallel N-634 is free, much more beautiful, and takes you to every coastal town and fishing village.
+Expect the journey to take twice as long on the coastal roads – but that's precisely why you're taking a road trip.

 The three possible itineraries for your Northern Spain road trip: